KDCinfo/dataflow/data_clump_flow_app/README_releases_todo_bugs.md

 - [X] Added `animation-iteration-count:20` to empty page
   - Ref: The bouncing arrow on the empty page pointing to the Clump Name field.
   - Reason: It can draw quite a bit on the GPU..
+- [X] Defaulted `<textarea>` height to `150px` when popped out.
+Can still be manually sized, and will revert to the default on the next page refresh or load.